pooranc/Lazy_PhoneDialer/readme.md

 # Arguments

  - number -> python main.py --number 195

- if arfuments are not passed default phone number "110" is used to generate the tuple .
+ if arguments are not passed default phone number "110" is used to generate the tuple .